NomicFoundation/hardhat/packages/hardhat-verify/README.md

 ## What

 This plugin helps you verify the source code for your Solidity contracts.
-At the moment, it supports [Etherscan](https://etherscan.io)-based explorers and explorers compatible with its API like [Blockscout](https://www.blockscout.com/).
+At the moment, it supports [Etherscan](https://etherscan.io)-based explorers, explorers compatible with its API like [Blockscout](https://www.blockscout.com/) and [Sourcify](https://sourcify.dev/).

 It's smart and it tries to do as much as possible to facilitate the process: